 Alternative answers to “is plantar fasciitis curable” include going to a doctor to get it checked out.
 They will prescribe you with an anti-inflammatory medicine and also advise you to carry out some exercises which will be introduced to you shortly.

 - The first exercise which they recommend you to do is leaning front against a wall with one of your knees straight and the heel touching the surface.
-The other knee must be bent and your foot arch as well as heel cord mush extend as you move forward.
+The other knee must be bent and your foot arch, as well as heel cord mush, extend as you move forward.
 Simply hold that posture 10-15 minutes and slowly return back to the starting posture.
 Simply do it for 15 to 20 times in a day for each of the heel and also remember to apply ice after completion of the exercise.

 - Another exercise which you are advised to do is leaning forward and extending your feet separately.
 One of your feet must be placed in front of the other and after flexing your knees slowly squat down.
 While doing this, do remember to keep your heels on the surface as long as you can.
 Hold the stretching posture for 10-15 seconds and then fall back to your starting position.
 Do this exercise for 20 times in one day.

 It is seen that about 90% of people who are suffering from plantar fasciitis get better after a couple of months of exercising.
-Also one thing which you can also do is use shoes which incorporate shock or energy absorbing soles.
+Also, one thing which you can also do is use shoes which incorporate shock or energy absorbing soles.
 This will protect your feet and may keep it in a fixed particular posture.

 Use of braces or night splints

-Usage of splints or braces are also a good answer to what helps plantar fasciitis.
+Usage of splints or braces is also a good answer to what helps plantar fasciitis.
 These night splints are a kind of brace which holds your foot properly and in a flexed posture.
 It also lengthens your Achilles tendon as well as your plantar fascia at night.
 Doing this will definitely prevent the early morning stiffness as well as tediousness.
 In the market, there are unique types of shoes having superlative arch supports and orthotics which assist in alleviating pain.
 Using a boot with shock absorbing soles will assist in reducing your foot strain and help heal your plantar fasciitis problem quickly.

 However, if you still experience some pain in your heel region, then you will have to consult a doctor again.
 He will probably give you a steroidal anti-inflammatory medicine to help lessen your pain.